bazcox/bioinformatics/README.md

 ## Project Overview

-1. **test4.py**: Runs a single scenario (given a probe, feature set, and scenario) and appends results to a results_all.csv file.
+1. **run_model_pipeline.py**: Runs a single scenario (given a probe, feature set, and scenario) and appends results to a results_all.csv file.
 It trains Linear Regression, Elastic Net, and XGBoost, then prints and saves performance metrics (R² and MSE for train/test sets).

-2. **run_all.sh**: A bash script that iterates over multiple probes, feature sets, and scenarios, calling test4.py for each combination.
+2. **execute_all_runs.sh**: A bash script that iterates over multiple probes, feature sets, and scenarios, calling run_model_pipeline.py for each combination.
 It produces results_all.csv containing all aggregated results.

-3. **create_tables.py**: Given results_all.csv and arguments specifying a particular feature set, scenario, and model, it aggregates the results for the selected model and produces a table similar to those in the original paper.
+3. **generate_all_results_tables.sh**: Given results_all.csv and arguments specifying a particular feature set, scenario, and model, it aggregates the results for the selected model and produces a table similar to those in the original paper.
 The table is printed to the console and also saved as a .png image.

-4. **generate_all_tables.sh**: Runs create_tables.py for all combinations of feature sets, scenarios, and models, generating a series of tables in the tables directory.
+4. **generate_all_tables.sh**: Runs generate_all_results_tables.sh for all combinations of feature sets, scenarios, and models, generating a series of tables in the tables directory.

 ## Setting Up the Environment